yorkbill/get-support/ViewStatus.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, click the Notifications icon ![Notifications icon](../icons/Notification.svg) in the menu bar.
 2. Click **View cloud status**.
 3. You can view all ongoing events, including confirmed incidents and those that are under investigation, and the status of all {{site.data.keyword.Bluemix_notm}} resources.
-    * To get more information about an incident, click each component in the table.
-You can check the incident's location, start time, and when it was last updated.
-    * You can report any issue that you might be experiencing by clicking the Report impact icon.
+Expand a resource's row to view more details.
 4. From the side navigation pane, you can select to view planned maintenance, security bulletins, announcements, and history.
     * Click **Planned maintenance** to see any upcoming maintenance that's scheduled.
     * Click **Security bulletins** to view a list of security bulletins that might affect various {{site.data.keyword.Bluemix_notm}} services or the platform.